One Opinion Is Worth a Thousand Aggregations

 I'm restarting this blog 🫠

-Here’s the thing: AI is great at giving you the average answer.
-That’s also the problem.
+Here’s the thing: AI is very good at giving you a polished, well-researched answer.
+That’s impressive.
+It’s also not always what you need.

 If you ask for a fact, brilliant.
 What’s the boiling point of water?
 Lovely.
 We can all go home.

-But if you ask for judgement, should I use a monorepo?, is remote work better?, should I quit my job?, the balanced answer usually lands with the force of damp toast.
+But if you ask for judgement, should I use a monorepo?, is remote work better?, should I quit my job?, the polished answer can still land with the force of damp toast.
 "It depends" is often true and still not very helpful.

-What people usually want is not the full committee report.
+But sometimes what people want is not the full committee report with footnotes and nice posture.
 They want one person to make the case.
 One voice.
 One opinion with enough shape to push against.

 Why One Voice Matters